microsoft/pai/docs/manual/cluster-admin/installation-guide.md

 ################################################################
 # OpenPAI's daemon qos config.                                 #
-# Bt default, the QoS class for PAI daemon is BestEffort.      #
+# By default, the QoS class for PAI daemon is BestEffort.      #
 # If you want to promote QoS class to Burstable or Guaranteed, #
 # you should set the value to true.                            #
 ################################################################